 If this were ever possible, it seems so today.
 We are a generation that has participated in the reinvention of media, science and technology — we have cause for optimism and experience with forging new rules.
 Many aspects of parenting are timeless, but others have changed radically in recent decades: Fathers today spend twice as much time with their children as they did 30 years ago, for instance.
 More mothers are working or finding other ways to stay socially and culturally engaged.
 American cities are undergoing a kind of parenting renaissance — more young families are staying in cities, and as a result cities are becoming more family-friendly.
 And yet despite all this progress (some would say because of it), parenting remains an extremely challenging job.

 The final aspect of our mission — and the closest to our hearts — is to build a community of like-minded parents.
 Parenting can be lonely.
 Together, we can connect the dots between our isolated experiences.
 We want to share stories, commiserate and celebrate the absurdity and wonder of it all.
 We still have a lot of unanswered questions, and we have found no better resource than other parents.
-So please join us on the Babble Boards and share your thoughts, whether about Babble or parenting more broadly.
-We look forward to seeing you there.

 — Rufus Griscom and Alisa Volkman